How to Lead Your First Hike: Simple Tips for Parents & Caregivers

 • Reach out to your local outdoor company and see if they have a blog or events calendar.
 Most hikes will be listed there.

-• Check out a book at the library or look for library events highlighting kid-friendly/local hikes
+• Check out a book at the library or look for library events highlighting kid-friendly/local hikes.

-Stephanie Harper is a mother of four, avid hiker and runner.
+Stephanie Harper is a mother of four, an avid hiker and runner.
 Follow her family adventures, recipes, and tips to inspire you to get outdoors more at raisingkidswild.com.

 Community tags